-Five-Year, Four-Months Program.
-For students who wish a Bachelor of Arts degree, the College of Arts and Sciences offers a three-year program of pre-nursing work after which the student spends two years and four months in the Indiana University Training School for Nurses and receives at the end of the period the nurses' diploma and the A.B. degree.
+Five-Year, Four-Month Program.
+For students who wish a Bachelor of Arts degree, the College of Arts and Sciences offers a three-year program of prenursing work.
+Thirty credit hours of this program must be spent in residence on the Bloomington campus, after which the student spends two years and four months in the Indiana University Training School for Nurses.
+At the end of this program the nurses' diploma and the A.B. degree are granted.

 All applicants must spend an orientation period of one week at the Medical Center before final acceptance in the Training School for Nurses.
-This is scheduled following the college preparation.
-(See
+This is scheduled following the college preparation and prior to clinical experience.
+(See Diploma Program.)

-Diploma Program.)